datanav/docs/configuration.rst

      - Yes

    * - ``primary_key``
-     - List
+     - List<String> or String
      - The value of this property can be a single string with the name of the column that contains the ``primary key`` (PK) of the table or query, or a list of strings if it is a compound primary key.
 If the property is not set and the ``table`` property is used, the data source component will attempt to use table metadata to deduce the PK to use.
 In other words, you will have to set this property if the ``query`` property us used.
-TODO: are these names case sensitive?
+The name(s) used in this propery are case sensitive and must match the underlying database naming.
      -
      -